 1882: The Maamtrasna Murders

 Maolra Seoighe was a man from county Galway who was wrongfully convicted for the murder of a family of five in the town of Maamtrasna.
-Authorities believed the murder was the result of a local feud and ultimately 8 men were convicted and three hung, namely Maolra Seoighe, Pat Casey and Pat Joyce.
-Maolra was posthumously pardoned in 2018 and it was the first pardon in history for an event that happened before the formation of the Republic of Ireland in 1922.
+Authorities believed the murder was the result of a local feud, and ultimately, 8 men were convicted and three hung, namely Maolra Seoighe, Pat Casey and Pat Joyce.
+Maolra was posthumously pardoned in 2018, and it was the first pardon in history for an event before the formation of the Republic of Ireland in 1922.

-The court case was proven to have used perjured evidence, it is believed key witnesses were bribed and although Maolra Seoighe spoke primarily in Irish, the trial was held in English with a lawyer who did not speak Irish.
-While there are other examples of injustice during this time, this is by far the most well known story.
+The court case was proven to have used perjured evidence, and key witnesses were believed to have been bribed.
+Although Maolra Seoighe spoke primarily in Irish, the trial was held in English with a lawyer who did not speak Irish.
+While there are other examples of injustice during this time, this is the most well-known story.

 History of Galway: 20th Century Galway

-The Titanic was built in 1909 and is mainly associated with Belfast.
-However the county of Galway has connections to the tragic ship.
-We will discuss some of the the people who were on the ship with Galway connections.
+The Titanic, built in 1909, is mainly associated with Belfast.
+However, the county of Galway has connections to the tragic ship.
+We will discuss some of the people on the ship with Galway connections.

-The director of the White Star Line, the company which owned the Titanic was the highest ranking member of the organisation to survive the disaster.
-His name was Bruce Ismay and he was born in Lancashire in England.
+The director of the White Star Line, the company that owned the Titanic, was the highest-ranking member of the organisation to survive the disaster.
+His name was Bruce Ismay, and he was born in Lancashire, England.

-After facing the severe criticism after the tragedy, and although being cleared of any blame for the incident, Ismay was deeply affected and left London for rural Connemarra in Galway to escape the judgement and shame he felt.
+After facing severe criticism after the tragedy, and although being cleared of any blame for the incident, Ismay was deeply affected and left London for rural Connemara in Galway to escape the judgement and shame he felt.

 Martin Gallagher was from Caltra Co.
-Galway and died on the ship while saving multiple women who were facing certain death by helping them onto lifeboats.
+Galway and died on the ship while saving multiple women who were facing inevitable deaths by helping them onto lifeboats.
 He is considered a hero of the tragedy.

-Eugene Daly was a talented piper and survived the sinking of the ship.
-Originally from Westmeath, Daly would end starting a life in New York before returning to Ireland and living in Galway.
+Eugene Daly was a talented piper who survived the sinking of the ship.
+Originally from Westmeath, Daly started life in New York before returning to Ireland and living in Galway.

 Check out our guide on the Titanic Museum in Belfast if you are planning to visit the Titanic museum.